✓ Updated May 2026

 What is Boracay, Philippines famous for?

-Ready to book Boracay, Philippines?
+When you're ready to book Boracay, Philippines

 Compare prices across top travel sites to find the best deal.